KryptonMC/Krypton/README.md

 You should also read the [contribution guide](CONTRIBUTING.md) for some common information, though this is incomplete, and needs more information in it.

+### Comparison with other software
+Here, I've tried to compare Krypton with other, existing solutions.
+I don't expect anyone to get convinced to use Krypton after reading this section, but hey, I'm not going to shield you from the truth.

+#### Paper
+Paper is a highly optimised, very well known, very widely used, mature, and battle-tested platform and fork of Spigot, itself a fork of the original CraftBukkit.

+It is developed by a highly skilled and very knowledgeable team of individuals, who know an awful lot more than I do about this.
+Paper is much better for use in production envionments, on vanilla servers, and many other tasks.

+#### Sponge
+Sponge is a very well known, widely used, and mature platform, mostly aimed at providing an alternative API to Bukkit, and supporting mod/plugin hybrid environments.

+It is also developed by a highly skilled and very knowledgeable team of individuals, who also know an awful lot more than I do about this.
+Sponge is also much better for use in production environments, on vanilla servers, and also hybrid servers, as well as other tasks.

+#### Minestom
+This is where a lot of our community are from, so it's only fair I offer a comparison with this.
+Minestom is a less well known, much less widely used, and much less mature platform, with a highly dedicated, skilled, and knowledgeable team of individuals, offering Minecraft servers a better way to create games that do not require vanilla features.

+Minestom is much more suitable for games servers, where it would take more time to remove all the vanilla features you do not require than add all the features you do require.

+#### Conclusion
+For high performance vanilla, use Paper.
+For mod/plugin hybrids and a better API use Sponge.
+For high performance minigames and other games, use Minestom.

+If you're still reading after all this, Krypton is highly experimental, not battle tested, not mature, not stable, and not production ready.
+It has hardly any vanilla features, and the performance is worse than vanilla, even with the lack of features.

+However, it offers a new and modern API, not limited by backwards compatibility requirements, or Mojang's server design, and aims to provide a new, and hopefully better, experience for developers.
+The project still has potential to grow, and is very open to contribution, and is really striving to have the voices of its community heard.

 ### Credits

-- The project's [contributors](https://github.com/KryptonMC/Krypton/graphs/contributors) (of course)
+- The project's [contributors](https://github.com/KryptonMC/Krypton/graphs/contributors), of course, for their amazing work helping to make this possible.
 - [The Velocity project](https://velocitypowered.com/), for providing the fast networking and amazing plugin loading and event systems that the Krypton API contains derivatives of.
 - [Minestom](https://minestom.net), for their support, API, and amazing community of welcoming individuals that have helped this project since it's very beginning.
-- [The Minecraft Coalition](https://wiki.vg) for their hard work and effort documenting the protocol, allowing these projects to exist, and their amazing support.
+- [The Minecraft Coalition](https://wiki.vg), for their hard work and effort documenting the protocol, allowing these projects to exist.
 - [The Minecraft Wiki](https://minecraft.gamepedia.com), for their amazing efforts documenting just about everything there is to know about Minecraft, and making it available for everyone to use.
 - The project's dependencies, each and every one helping to make our lives as developers easier.